Skip to Content

 Player Languageplayer_languageTextAPIPlayer's text language

-Posterplayer_posterURLAPIThe image shown as the pre-visualisation before play
+Posterplayer_posterURLAPIThe image shown as the pre-visualization before play

 Preloadplayer_preloadBooleanViewSpecifies if the player was configured to load the video when the page loads.